Mobile UX/UI trends in 2026: design that sells

 Teams still ship Dribbble-driven design: floating layers and hidden nav that wow a portfolio but confuse a 50-year-old paying an invoice or buying shoes.

-Outcome: a PLN 200,000 app with 80% churn in week one.
+The outcome is painfully practical: launch spend brings users in, then login, checkout, filters or navigation lose them.
 With 16+ years and 120+ projects from Gdańsk, GMI Software treats broken UX as the fastest way to torch marketing spend.
 Design is a business instrument, not a gallery piece.

 UX/UI patterns that actually lift LTV in 2026